VicKhatian/Daily-News/README.md

 ## Solution

+The news site is ready to be published at https://percaysorecruitment.github.io/pe3-soc_cohort_8-VicKhatian/

 The website is build in `JavaSript` using React JS
 To install - `npx create-react-app name`
 Run `npm i` to install required dependencies